After having reviewed the Nanlite Forza 500B II, it’s only natural that we review some of the modifiers we bought at the same time.

 The grid of the Nanlite Softbox Parabolic 90 Quick is sold separately, and it seems to have less square than the Aputure Dome II.

 With the Nanlite grid, the light is less controlled and spills on the sides.
-It’s a bit disappointing; fortunately, you can still buy the Aputure grid, and it should fit on the Nanlite softbox.
+It’s a bit disappointing; fortunately, you can still buy the Aputure or Godox grid, and perhaps it should fit on the Nanlite softbox (90cm).
 It’s just a velcro system, after all.

 Gallery